Moving in Spain

 • The General Rule: Spain does not generally permit dual citizenship.
 To become Spanish, you are typically required to formally renounce your previous citizenship before a Spanish official.

-The Spanish residency process is a marathon, not a sprint.
+The Spanish residency process is a marathon.
 It rewards diligence, meticulous preparation, and strategic clarity.

 Understanding the nuances of each visa, choosing the path that aligns with your life, and flawlessly executing the administrative requirements, you can confidently and successfully begin your new chapter in Spain.